julianschelb/convert_pixels_to_pixy/README.md

-# convert_pixels_to_pixy
+# Convert  Pixels to Pixy

-A script to convert the data from "Pixels" app to "Pixy"
+A simple script to convert data from the Pixels app into the Pixy app format.
+This script maps mood scores to descriptive ratings, adds unique IDs and timestamps, and structures the data to match Pixy specifications.